Northern olingo: Diet and behavior

 The northern olingo is a nocturnal herbivore, feeding almost entirely on fruit, especially figs. It has been observed to drink the nectar of balsa trees during the dry season, and, on rare occasions, to pursue and eat small mammals, such as mice and squirrels.
 During the day, it sleeps in dens located in large trees.
 It has an estimated home range of around 23 ha.

 Although it has been considered to be a solitary animal, it is often encountered in pairs, and may be more sociable than commonly believed.
 It is arboreal, spending much of its time in trees.
 Its tail is not prehensile, unlike that of the related kinkajous, although it can act as a balance.
 The call of the northern olingo has been described as possessing two distinct notes, with a "whey-chuck" or "wey-toll" sound.

 The northern olingo has a diet and habitat similar to those of kinkajous, and, when resources are in short supply, the larger animal may drive it away from its preferred trees.
-Predators known to feed on the northern olingo include the jaguarundi, ocelot, tayra, and several boas.
+Predators that may feed on young northern olingo include the jaguarundi, ocelot, tayra, and boas.
 It is believed to breed during the dry season, and to give birth to a single young after a gestation period of around ten weeks.
 It has lived for up to twenty-five years in captivity.